Keycloak Administrator guide

 ℹ️ Note: If the "Temporary" option is enabled, the user will be asked to change their password on next login.

-Gazelle roles
+Gazelle groups

-A Gazelle user can have different roles.
+A Gazelle user can have different groups.

-• vendor_role : Member of an organization
+• org:KEREVAL - Member of the organization KEREVAL

 When using CAS authentication protocol, the roles are defined in Keycloak user attributes in order to be given the correct format in the token.